 Following a Mediterranean diet characterized by high intake of vegetables, legumes, fruits and nuts, cereals, fish, and a high ratio of unsaturated to saturated lipids, and higher intake of Vitamin E, folate and indole-3-carbinol may reduce the risk of human papillomaviruses (HPV) infections and cervical cancer and enhance the regression of cervical intraepithelial neoplasia (the precancerous condition in which abnormal cells grow on the surface of the cervix).
-However, high supplementation of copper and beta-carotene as well as obesity may increase the risk of cervical cancer.
+However, avoid high supplementation of copper and beta-carotene as well as obesity causing foods as these may increase the risk of cervical cancer.
 Taking the right diet with the right foods included, may help reduce the risk of the cancer and improve the treatment outcomes as well as reduce aggravation of symptoms in cervical cancer.

 Cervical Cancer Incidence, Causes and Risk Factors